-The Company is exposed to fluctuations of the Canadian to U.S. dollar exchange rate given realized pricing is directly influenced by U.S. dollar denominated benchmark pricing and from exposure to its U.S. dollar denominated heavy oil, natural gas and natural gas liquids marketing arrangements.

-Headwater mitigates this risk by entering into commodity contracts in Canadian dollars and entering into foreign exchange contracts.
+As of April 1, 2024, all of Headwater's revenue contracts are settled in Canadian dollars.
+However, the Company is exposed to fluctuations in the Canadian to U.S. dollar exchange rate given realized pricing is directly influenced by U.S. dollar denominated benchmark pricing and from exposure to its U.S. dollar denominated WCS commodity contracts.
+Headwater may decide to mitigate a portion of this risk by periodically entering into foreign exchange contracts.
+As at December 31, 2024, Headwater did not have any foreign exchange contracts outstanding.